mlava/better-tasks/README.md

 Bring true recurring task automation to Roam Research!
 This extension automatically recognizes and manages TODO items that include `repeat::` and/or `due::` attributes, generating the next instance when a task is completed.

+**Note**: this extension is in active development and should be considered an early beta release.
+Please let me know of any bugs or unexpected behaviours in Slack  - https://app.slack.com/client/TNEAEL9QW/

+**Note 2:** for now, I've switched off the Hidden Mode feature to stabilise core functions.
+Please ignore that section of the README below.

 ---

 ## 📘 Quick Overview